 Get Creative.
 Find the right method of contact for a qualified prospect.
 Perhaps it’s via SMS or Facebook message on the weekend -- every individual will respond differently.
 Sales reps who use social selling are 50% more likely to meet or exceed their sales quota.
 For prospects and customers, your posts and updates may serve as a resource for worthy information.

 Creativity often involves some trial and error and also requires input of time.
 Don’t shy away from this sales investment and even re-investment of your marketing resources.

 Get Social.
 What is social selling?
 When you use social media platforms like Twitter, Facebook and LinkedIn to leverage your social network and find the right prospects, build trusted relationships, and ultimately, achieve your sales goals.
 This sales technique enables better sales lead generation and sales prospecting process and eliminates the need for cold calling.
 Building and maintaining relationships is easier within the social media network that both you and your prospect actively engage in.
 Connecting this way allows you to form meaningful relationships, while leading them into your sales funnel.

-For more inbound marketing tips that you can incorporate with your sales strategy, click the download link below to access our latest FREE marketing whitepaper!
+For more inbound marketing tips that you can incorporate with your sales strategy, click below to access our latest FREE marketing whitepaper!